AckeeCZ/petrus/docs/api.md

         // the `APPLY_ACCESS_TOKEN_REQUEST` is dispatch.
 Until the `applyAccessTokenResolve` is dispatched by any external service, the auth. flow is paused.
         // This gives you the power to do something with access token externally (e.g. `@ackee/antonio` uses this for injecting access tokne to the `Authorization` header).
         applyAccessTokenExternally: false,
-    },

         // Check if access token is expired when document visibility changes
         // from 'hidden' to 'visibile'.
 And it's expired, then refresh access token.
-    verifyTokenExpirationOnTabFocus: true,
+        checkTokenExpirationOnTabFocus: false,
+    },

     // Default value is window.console
     logger: console,